TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 .. todo: describe interlink mapping more detailed

+A list of globally available Interlink (formerly "Intersphinx") repositories can be found in :ref:`Available default inventories <t3renderguides:available-default-inventories>`

 It is possible, though rarely needed to define custom interlink mappings:

 For example: